screloma/Toloka-Helper/README.md

 # Toloka-Helper

-A Chrome extensio with QoL-changes to Toloka.
+A Chrome extension with QoL-changes to Toloka.